FAQ

 1. When picking a game, a member must select all of his choices from the top 10 eligible names on the Board.

-2. A name is eligible if you are allowed to pick that name.
-Players colour-coded as Black may pick from anyone who is Black or Green.
+2. Players colour-coded as Black may pick from anyone who is Black or Green.
 Greens may pick from Blacks, Greens and Blues.
 Blues and Reds may pick from anyone.

 3. When a name reaches the top of the Board, it is that members turn to pick.